Dunk Calculator UK (Vertical Jump & Reach)

 • Improve grip and ball control: You may have the jumping ability but struggle to hold the basketball securely.
 Smaller hands may require better grip technique or focusing on two-hand dunks.

-• Recover properly: Vertical leap training is incredibly taxing on joints.
-Progress gradually and stop immediately if you feel pain in your knees or Achilles.
+• Recover properly: Vertical leap training can be hard on your joints.
+Progress gradually and stop if you feel pain in your knees or Achilles.

 FAQs